Cole Karter

 Cole McKinney (born May 30, 2000) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he performs under the ring name Cole Karter and is a member of The Frat House.
-He is known for his time in WWE on the NXT brand under the ring name Troy "Two Dimes" Donovan.
+As of July 2022, he is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he performs under the ring name Cole Karter and is a member of The Frat House.
+He is also known for his brief time in WWE on the NXT brand in 2022 under the ring name Troy "Two Dimes" Donovan.

 Professional wrestling career

 Independent circuit (2020–2022)

 McKinney began his professional wrestling career wrestling for the International Wrestling Cartel (IWC) in Pennsylvania under the ring name Cole Karter with his debut match taking place on August 8, 2020.
-In 2021, Karter made several appearances for All Elite Wrestling (AEW) on AEW Dark and AEW Dark: Elevation, with his most notable appearance being on the April 14, 2021 episode of AEW Dynamite losing to Anthony Ogogo.
+In 2021, Karter made several appearances for All Elite Wrestling (AEW) on Dark and Dark: Elevation, with his most notable appearance being on the April 14, 2021, episode of Dynamite, losing to Anthony Ogogo.
 On October 16, Karter defeated Anthony Greene in the finals of the Super Indy 20 to win the IWC Super Indy Championship.
-However, three months later on January 22, 2022, Karter vacated the title after his signing with WWE.
+However, three months later on January 22, 2022, Karter vacated the title after signing with WWE.

 WWE (2022)

 On March 17, 2022, McKinney was announced among a class of recruits who reported to the WWE Performance Center to begin training with WWE.
-On the April 8, 2022 episode of NXT Level Up, he made his debut under the ring name Troy Donovan teaming with Channing Lauren in a losing effort to Andre Chase and Bodhi Hayward.
-On the April 26 episode of NXT, Donovan and Lauren were introduced as Tony D'Angelo's henchmen under the modified ring names of Troy "Two Dimes" Donovan and Channing "Stacks" Lorenzo, forming a stable known as The Family.
+On the April 8, 2022, episode of NXT Level Up, he made his debut for the NXT brand under the ring name Troy Donovan, teaming with Channing Lauren in a losing effort to Andre Chase and Bodhi Hayward.
+On the April 26 episode of NXT, Donovan and Lauren were introduced as Tony D'Angelo's henchmen under the modified ring names of Troy "Two Dimes" Donovan and Channing "Stacks" Lorenzo, forming a stable known as The D'Angelo Family.
 On the May 24 episode of NXT, Donovan and Lorenzo earned their first win as a team when they defeated Malik Blade and Edris Enofe.
-At NXT In Your House, The Family defeated Legado Del Fantasma in a match where the losing team had to join the winning team's stable, thus forcing Santos Escobar, Joaquin Wilde and Cruz Del Toro to join The Family.
+At NXT In Your House, The Family defeated Legado Del Fantasma in a match where the losing team had to join the winning team's stable, thus forcing Santos Escobar, Joaquin Wilde, and Cruz Del Toro to join The Family.

 On June 11, Donovan was released from his WWE contract due to a policy issue.
 His last appearance was on the June 14 episode of NXT (taped on June 8) where he teamed with Lorenzo in a losing effort to Carmelo Hayes and Trick Williams.
 To explain his departure, on the June 28 episode of NXT, D'Angelo and Lorenzo were shown standing near a bridge and looking down at the river with D'Angelo claiming that he had taken care of a traitor within his group (referring to Two Dimes) by "making him sleep with the fishes".